-Big Bend National Park is one of the largest and most remote National Parks in the lower 48.
+Big Bend National Park is one of the largest and most remote National Parks in the lower 48 – it’s also one of the best national parks for stargazing!
 This mountain desert park offers a unique look at the geological history of North America while providing numerous hiking and outdoor opportunities and some of the darkest skies in the continental United States.

 In 2012, Big Bend National Park was awarded full status as an International Dark Sky Park.
 It is one of six International Dark Sky Parks in Texas, including the nearby Big Bend Ranch State Park.
 If you want to experience the gorgeous night skies above the Big Bend, here’s everything you need to know to take a stargazing trip to Big Bend National Park.